typotheque/public-documentation/source-file-requirements.md

 ## Glyphs and kerning

 **External glyphs** are any glyphs that are canonically maintained in a separate file.
 In production, external glyphs in your file are replaced with the version from the canonical file.
 In principle, only keep your own glyphs and remove any external glyphs.
-Some external glyphs do have to exist in your file, but they must be [disabled for exporting](https://handbook.glyphsapp.com/glyph/#glyph/exports):
+Some external glyphs do have to exist in your file, and all external glyphs must be [disabled for exporting](https://handbook.glyphsapp.com/glyph/#glyph/exports):

-- External glyphs that interact with your glyphs due to component referencing or kerning need to remain in your file.
-Mark them brown.
+- External glyphs that interact with your glyphs due to **component** referencing or **kerning** need to remain in your file.
 - For the external glyphs you need to export for testing, use the “Export Glyphs” custom parameter of variable font settings and instances.

 > For example, Latin letters and common punctuation marks copied from the Latin file to a Devanagari file are external glyphs in the Devanagari file.
 They must all be disabled for exporting.

-**Overrides of external glyphs** due to an optimized design or anchoring aren’t external glyphs anymore.
-Append your script’s hyphen suffix to their names as a dot suffix, because they are typographical variants of the external glyphs for your script.
+**Overrides** of external glyphs due to their **design adjustment** or **anchoring** aren’t external glyphs anymore.
+Append your script’s hyphen suffix to their names as a **dot suffix**, because they are typographical variants of the external glyphs for your script.

 > For example, in a Devanagari file, it’s common to have a “space” glyph optimized for Devanagari and a “dottedcirle” glyph that holds the base anchors for Devanagari combining marks.
 Because Devanagari glyphs have a “-deva” suffix, these overrides of external glyphs should be named “space.deva” and “dottedcirle.deva”.
-While for Arabic, because the hyphen suffix is “-ar”, the overrides should be named with a “.ar” suffix.
+For Arabic, because the hyphen suffix is “-ar”, the overrides should be named with a “.ar” suffix.

 After removing unnecessary glyphs, go to the “Kerning” window → “…” menu → click “Clean up”.
 This should get rid of all the unused kerning pairs from all masters.